Ritual washing in Judaism

 In Judaism, ritual washing, or ablution, takes two main forms.
 Tevilah (טְבִילָה) is a full body immersion in a mikveh, and netilat yadayim is the washing of the hands with a cup (see Handwashing in Judaism).

 References to ritual washing are found in the Hebrew Bible, and are elaborated in the Mishnah and Talmud.
 They have been codified in various codes of Jewish law and tradition, such as Maimonides' Mishneh Torah (12th century) and Joseph Karo's Shulchan Aruch (16th century).
 These practices are most commonly observed within Orthodox Judaism.
 In Conservative Judaism, the practices are normative, with certain leniencies and exceptions.
 Ritual washing is not generally performed in Reform Judaism.

 Hebrew Bible

 The Hebrew Bible requires immersion of the body in water as a means of purification in several circumstances, for example:

 And when the zav is cleansed of his issue, then he shall number to himself seven days for his cleansing, and wash his clothes; and he shall bathe his flesh in running water, and shall be clean.

-There are also references to hand-washing in Leviticus 15:11, "All those whom the one with a discharge touches, without having rinsed his hands in water, shall wash their clothes, bathe in water, and remain impure until evening," and in Psalms 26:6, "I wash my hands in innocence, and walk around Your altar, O LORD."
+There are also references to hand-washing in Leviticus 15:11, "All those whom the one with the discharge touches without his having rinsed his hands in water shall wash their clothes and bathe in water and be unclean until the evening." and in Psalms 26:6, "I wash my hands in innocence, and walk around Your altar, O LORD."

 Priests were required to wash their hands and feet before service in the ritual sites: